 We don’t use Damascus steel very often, choosing to reserve this unique, handcrafted and beautiful material for some of our top-end Gold Class releases.
 Damascus steel is a difficult product to produce at high volume with a high level of quality, requiring careful attention and time-intensive work, but the results are truly outstanding.

 CPM–154: This powder version of 154CM is produced using Crucible’s CPM (Crucible Particle Metallurgy) process.
 While the chemical composition is identical to 154CM, CPM-154 sees an improvement in most characteristics.
-Smaller, more numerous, and evenly distributed carbides maintain the strength and wear resistance of its conventional counterpart, while toughness and corrosion resistance see some gains.
+Smaller, more numerous, and evenly distributed carbides maintain the strength and wear resistance of its conventional counterpart, while toughness and corrosion resistance each get a bump.

 As our choice for the Table Knife, this steel is well balanced for use in the kitchen.
 Edge retention and corrosion resistance reduce maintenance, and better toughness allows for greater flexibility and durability.